Bill Birch: Treasurer

 During the compilation of the coalition agreement between National and New Zealand First, Birch added the proviso to almost every page that "All funding proposals subject to being considered within the agreed spending policy parameters" which essentially rendered every policy agreement provisional, much to Peters' annoyance.
 When the coalition with New Zealand First broke down, Birch took over the role of Treasurer.
 For a short period he held both financial offices until Bill English was promoted to be Minister of Finance, leaving Birch with the senior role.
 In the middle of 1999, as part of the preparations for Birch's planned retirement, Birch and English were swapped.
 English became the Treasurer and Birch served once again as Minister of Finance.

-Retirement
+Retirement and death

 Birch retired from Parliament at the 1999 general election.
 His wife, Rosa, Lady Birch, died in Pukekohe on 22 June 2015.

-In 2020 his biography, Bill Birch: Minister of Everything, written by Brad Tattersfield was published.
+In 2020 his biography, Bill Birch: Minister of Everything, written by Brad Tattersfield, was published.
+Birch died on 17 July 2026, at the age of 92.